kendricktan/generalized-aave-flashloans/README.md

 # generalized-aave-flashloans
 Generalized Aave Flashloans

-Use [upgradable smart proxy contracts (EIP1167)](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1167.md) in conjunction with flashloans!
+Use Proxies in conjunction with flashloans!

 # Getting started